A history of phlebotomy therapy for hemochromatosis. Crosby WH.

 PULLING

-IRON OUT OF THE FIREby Shelly Morrow.
+IRON OUT OF THE FIRE

 This article appeared in the Sept/Oct

-2000 issue of Arthritis Today, published by the Arthritis Foundation, Inc.,
+2000 issue of Arthritis Today, published

 Recognizing genetic hemochromatosis.
 J La